 MSCI 421-0 Biostatistics for Clinical Investigators 2 (1 Unit)

 This course covers advanced modeling techniques for statistical inference.
 Applications and interpretation of data are emphasized.
 Mathematical proofs and derivations are not covered; however, theory is addressed conceptually.
 Lectures, homework and exams will focus on applying statistical procedures using SPSS and interpreting data.
 Due to time restrictions, only selected topics are covered.
 The use of SPSS is a course requirement.

-MSCI 422-0 Introduction to Translational Research (1 Unit)
+MSCI 440-0 Antiracist Strategies for Clinical and Translational Research (1 Unit)

 MSCI 445-0 Writing & Peer Reviewing for Publication for Clinical Investigators (1 Unit)